Toddler Program (2Y - 3Y)

 Learning Goals and Objectives

-Our learning goals and objectives include language, math, social-emotional, classroom readiness, and physical development.
+Our learning goals encompass language, mathematics, social-emotional growth, classroom readiness, and physical development.

 • Young children learn reading and math best in a language and number rich environment.
 Through our research-based approaches, we offer a variety of materials and activities to help children acquire skills in the areas of math and language.